“It depends who is doing what”, I would say.

 Finally the learner reaches the level of advanced fluency which is a stage close to a native speaker, when higher levels of language proficiency are achieved and ready the access to advanced academic contents.

-In a previous article I dared to look at the language acquisition process from a different perspective, that is observing new-born babies.
+In a previous article I looked at the language acquisition process from a different perspective, that is observing new-born babies.
 If you are interested, read more here.

 CONCLUSION

-A short course should be seen as one step in the whole process of language learning, let’s say an homeopathic dosage not less effective than a longer programme, when a students can evidently go from nil to a good level of learning in a period of 12 to 24 weeks or more.
+A short course should be seen as one step in the whole process of language learning, let’s say a homeopathic dosage not less effective than a longer programme.

-I dare say that repeated short language experiences might even be more organic, eventually more effective for children and teenagers than long courses, not only because of the age and other circumstances, but also because between repeated experiences there are months, when they can assimilate what they did take in during the summer school and can even discover new enthusiasm, new motivations and be more committed to learn English while waiting for their next experience.
+We can indeed take into consideration the intervals between repeated experiences: in those intervals there are months, when learners can assimilate what they did take in during the summer school and can discover new enthusiasm, new motivations and more commitment to learn English while waiting for their next experience.

 I have witnessed learners who have repeatedly come to AEL for two or three summers and learnt to speak English, becoming fluent and capable to communicate with confidence just being in short stay courses.
 One of the learners is Linda who wrote a clear report of her experience on our website in her feedback: she came for five summers in a row for 2 or 3 weeks each summer, starting from the very shallow end of the curve up to a good capability to speak and hold a conversation with a native speaker.